 In contrast to cubital tunnel syndrome and carpal tunnel syndrome, radial tunnel syndrome rarely causes numbness or tingling, because the radial nerve principally affects the muscles.

 Just as with cubital tunnel syndrome, if you have any of these symptoms, your doctor may be able to diagnose radial tunnel syndrome by physical examination alone.
-He or she also may order electromyography to confirm the diagnosis, identify the area of nerve damage, and stage the severity of the condition.
+They also may order electromyography to confirm the diagnosis, identify the area of nerve damage, and stage the severity of the condition.

 Treatments for Cubital Tunnel Syndrome and Radial Tunnel Syndrome